UniMath/agda-unimath/FILE-CONVENTIONS.md

 ### Tables

-If you want to include a table in your file, for example listing examples of a relevant construction or files with related concepts, add the table as its own Markdown file in the `tables` directory, using [Markdown syntax for tables](https://www.markdownguide.org/extended-syntax/#tables).
+If you want to include a table in your file, for example listing examples of a relevant construction or files with related concepts, we suggest adding the table as its own Markdown file in the `tables` directory, using [Markdown syntax for tables](https://www.markdownguide.org/extended-syntax/#tables).
+This isn't a strict rule, and there are valid reasons for only having a table in a file directly, but for the two example cases outlined above, we recommend maintaining the table separately.
 The file should contain only the table and it should have a descriptive name.
 It can then be included with the mdbook `{{#include}}` directive, as in the following example:

 ```md
 ## Examples of categories and large categories